linroger/Finance-Notes-and-Marginalia/Course Notes/Python/QuantLib-Python/Valuing Bonds with Credit Spreads in QuantLib Python.md

 # Valuing Bonds with Credit Spreads in QuantLib Python

-Provides an example of valuing bonds with credit spreads using [[Valuing Callable Bonds Using QuantLib Python|QuantLib Python]].
-This post walks through an example of shifting the yield [[The Vasicek Model|term structure]].
+Provides an example of valuing bonds with credit spreads using [QuantLib Python](Valuing%20Callable%20Bonds%20Using%20QuantLib%20Python.md).
+This post walks through an example of shifting the yield [term structure](../../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%209/The%20Vasicek%20Model.md).

-*Visit here for other [[[Valuing Callable Bonds Using QuantLib Python|QuantLib Python]] examples](http://gouthamanbalaraman.com/blog/[[Introduction to QuantLib Python|quantlib]]-python-tutorials-with-examples.html).
+*Visit here for other [QuantLib Python]([Valuing%20Callable%20Bonds%20Using%20QuantLib%20Python) examples](http://gouthamanbalaraman.com/blog/[quantlib](Introduction%20to%20QuantLib%20Python.md)-python-tutorials-with-examples.html).
 If you found these posts useful,  please take a minute by providing some [feedback.](https://docs.google.com/forms/d/e/1FAIpQLSdFdJ768HKmIyJmaVRHBUJNY5NyQl6vr0GZvSkx-bUfIloNZA/viewform)*

-In an earlier example on [[[Arbitrage Pricing of Derivatives|pricing]] fixed rate bonds](http://gouthamanbalaraman.com/blog/[[Introduction to QuantLib Python|quantlib]]-bond-modeling.html) I demonstrated how to construct and value bonds using the given yield curve.
+In an earlier example on [pricing]([Arbitrage%20Pricing%20of%20Derivatives) fixed rate bonds](http://gouthamanbalaraman.com/blog/[quantlib](Introduction%20to%20QuantLib%20Python.md)-bond-modeling.html) I demonstrated how to construct and value bonds using the given yield curve.
 In this example,  let us take a look at valuing bonds with credit spreads.
 We will show how to add credit spreads to the give yield curve using different approaches.

-As usual,  let us start by importing the [[Basic Usage of QuantLib analytics library|QuantLib library]] and pick a valuation date and set the calculation instance evaluation date.
+As usual,  let us start by importing the [QuantLib library](../../../Credit%20Markets/Credit%20Market%20PSETS/Basic%20Usage%20of%20QuantLib%20analytics%20library.md) and pick a valuation date and set the calculation instance evaluation date.
 ```python
 import QuantLib as ql
 calc_date = ql.Date(26,     7,     2016)